douglashiwo/BoundaryDetection/README.md

 essay_id: The id number of the original source essay.

-essayset: the id of the prompt of the source essay.
+essayset: The id of the prompt of the source essay.

 essay: The original source essay on which the hybrid essay is based.